DISP6D: Disentangled Implicit Shape and Pose Learning for Scalable 6D Pose Estimation: Introduction

 \section{Introduction}

-Pose estimation of rigid objects from a single RGB image is a fundamental but challenging task in fields such as robotics and scene understanding, for which many efficient learning based methods have been developed recently \cite{rad2017bb8,xiang2017posecnn,kehl2017ssd}.
-A common limitation with many of these works is that a specialized network must be trained for each object, which makes it expensive to process multiple objects by switching and streaming to specific networks, and renders it impossible to handle novel objects without re-training the network.
+Estimating the 6D pose of objects from a single RGB image is fundamental in fields like robotics and scene understanding.
+While efficient learning-based methods have been developed \cite{rad2017bb8,xiang2017posecnn,kehl2017ssd}, a common assumption with many of these works is that a specialized network is trained for each object, which makes it expensive to process multiple objects by switching and streaming to respective networks, and renders it impossible to handle novel objects without re-training.